joeferner/redis-commander/docs/connections.md

 The FIRST connection can be configured from the command line or via environment variables as listed below.

-Configuring multiple connections euither use the `--redis-hosts` (plural) cli param, `REDIS_HOSTS` env var inside docker or (much better) configure them directly inside your own custom json config file.
+Configuring multiple connections either use the `--redis-hosts` (plural) cli param, `REDIS_HOSTS` env var inside docker or (much better) configure them directly inside your own custom json config file.

-*THE `--redis-...` / `--sentinel-...` COMMAND LINE PARAMS AND THE RESPECTIVE ENVIRONMENT VARIABLES WORK FOR THE FIRST CONNECITON ONLY!*
+*THE `--redis-...` / `--sentinel-...` COMMAND LINE PARAMS AND THE RESPECTIVE ENVIRONMENT VARIABLES WORK FOR THE FIRST CONNECTION ONLY!*

 *The environment variables work for the docker image only, not for the stand-alone app!*